Italy's Renzi blasts German policies at EU summit

-BRUSSELS (Reuters) - Italy’s Prime Minister Matteo Renzi openly attacked German policies at a European Union summit on Friday, criticizing Berlin’s stance on banking, energy, migration and Greece.
+BRUSSELS, Dec 18 (Reuters) - Italy’s Prime Minister Matteo Renzi openly attacked German policies at a European Union summit on Friday, criticising Berlin’s stance on banking, energy, migration and Greece.

 The litany of complaints, in comments to reporters in Brussels, was a sign of how the crises confronting the 28-nation EU have deepened tensions between its members.